How do I choose a suitable home loan?

 Finding a suitable loan for your property needs depends on a range of different factors including:

 - What do you want the home loan for?
-Are you looking to buy a home to live in, or are you looking for an investment property?
+Are you looking to buy a home to live in, or are you looking for an investment loan?
 Are you hoping to build, or are you looking to renovate, or maybe even refinance your current loan?

 - What kind of buyer are you?
 Are you a first-home buyer, or are you looking to upgrade your current home?
 Are your self-employed or are you a PAYG employee?
 Do you have a good credit history, or will you need your family’s help to guarantee your loan?